espressif/esp-idf/docs/en/get-started-cmake/add-idf_path-to-profile.rst

 - Click ``New...`` to add a new system variable named ``IDF_PATH``.
 Set the path to directory containing ESP-IDF, for example ``C:\Users\user-name\esp\esp-idf``.
 - Locate the ``Path`` environment variable and double-click to edit it.
 Append the following to the end: ``;%IDF_PATH%\tools``.
 This will allow you to run ``idf.py`` and other tools from Windows Command Prompt.

-If you got here from section :ref:`get-started-setup-path-cmake`, while installing s/w for ESP32 development, then go back to section :ref:`get-started-start-project-cmake`.
+If you got here from :ref:`get-started-setup-path-cmake`, while installing s/w for ESP32 development, then you can continue with :ref:`get-started-get-packages-cmake`.

 .. _add-idf_path-to-profile-linux-macos-cmake: